 Preservation and Cultural Heritage

-Preservation is an established and growing professional field that shares a common language with architecture, planning, landscape architecture, interior design, history, archaeology and other disciplines.
-The PCH program at Iowa State is designed to teach real-world skills and methods that will enhance those you acquire as part of your chosen major.
+Preservation is an established and growing professional field that shares a common language with archaeology, architecture, history, interior design, planning, landscape architecture and other disciplines.
+The P+CH program at Iowa State is designed to teach real-world skills and methods that will enhance those you acquire as part of your chosen major.
 Completion of the certificate provides an operational knowledge of

-- standards for the rehabilitation and reuse of historic buildings
+- standards for the rehabilitation and reuse of historic buildings, exteriors and interiors

 - cultural and historic landscape treatments